mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Sunday, 09 November 2025
+## On Monday, 10 November 2025

-- The average temperature today is 13.03˚C,
+- The average temperature today is 12.77˚C,
-- With highs of 13.88˚C and lows of 12.6˚C,
+- With highs of 13.3˚C and lows of 12.6˚C,
-- It may feel like 12.74˚C with overcast clouds
+- It may feel like 12.5˚C with light rain
-- The wind speed is 4.02m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 90%
+- The pressure is 1005hPa and humidity is 92%
-- The sun will rise at 07:17 and set at 16:27
+- The sun will rise at 07:19 and set at 16:25

 <!-- weather_marker ends -->